Equivariant Deep Weight Space Alignment

 We train \ourmethod{} for $25$K iterations.
 Since the $F_{DWS}$ block can grow large when the input dimension to the input network is large, we employ the method proposed in \cite{navon2023equivariant} to control the number of parameters.
 Thus, we linearly map the input dimension $784$ or $3072$ (MNIST or CIFAR10) to $8$.
 See ~\cite{navon2023equivariant} for details.

-\textbf{CNN classifiers.} For this experiment, we generate two datasets by training classifiers on CIFAR10 and STL10 datasets.
-Each network consists of 7 CNN layers followed by a fully-connected layer.
+\textbf{CNN classifiers.} For this experiment, we generate four datasets by training classifiers on CIFAR10 and STL10 datasets.
+We generate two datasets of VGG11 (9M parameters) and VGG16 (15M parameters) networks, trained on CIFAR10.
+Each dataset consists of $4500$ training examples, $100$ networks for validation, and $100$ for testing.

+The CNN datasets consist of CNN networks with 7 convolution layers followed by a fully-connected layer, with a total of 300K parameters.
 The full architecture is presented in Table~\ref{tab:cnn_arch}.
 For STL10, we apply a sequence of $3$ augmentations, first, we random crop $64 \times 64$ path, next we resize the patch to $32 \times 32$, and finally we apply random rotation drawn from $U(-20, 20)$.
 We train the CIFAR10 and STL10 classifiers for $20$/$100$ epochs respectively using Adam optimizer with $1e-4$ learning rate.
 We save the model's checkpoint at the final epoch.
 Both datasets consist of $5000$ networks, split into $4500$ for training and $250$ each for validation and testing.
 We train \ourmethod{} for $300$ epochs.

 \textbf{Sine INRs.} To generate the Sine wave dataset, we use the same procedure as in~\cite{navon2023equivariant}.
 Each INR is an MLP with $3$ layers, a hidden dimension of $32$, and Sine activations.
 The dataset consists of $2000$ sine waves and two INR copies (views) for each sine wave.
 We use $1800$ waves for training, and $100$ for validation, and testing.